-- 1. The option exemption is indicated in Article 5.15 of the Education and Examination Regulations. - 2.
-Where a student is granted an exemption for a course, this course is immediately administered with an 'exemption' and no grades are administered. - 3.
+- 1. The option exemption is indicated in Article 5.15 of the Education and Examination Regulations. - Where a student is granted an exemption for a course, this course is immediately administered with an 'exemption' and no grades are administered. - 3.
 If one or more exam components have been administered with an exemption, the student cannot graduate with a cum laude designation. - 4.
 Exemptions are granted on a course level only. - 5.
-The Board of Examiners will not grant any exemption based on exams passed by a student outside the programme during the period in which the student was barred by the Board of Examiners from taking exams for the programme because of fraud.
+The Board of Examiners will not grant any exemption based on exams passed by a student outside the programme during the period in which the student was barred by the Board of Examiners from taking exams for the programme because of fraud. - 6.
+The Board of Examiners will not grant exemption based on (an) exam (component(s)) passed by a student that is part of the MA-BMS study programme itself and has been administered with ECTS.